Show / Hide Table of Contents

 Multiple Document Types

-3. Configure each with own mappings
+3. Configure each integration with own fields and mappings

 Special Considerations